HaukeBartsch/render_char_to_28x28/README.md

 ### Render a text into a pixel area

-This program uses the freetype library and gdcm to render a character in a given font into a series of DICOM images.
+This program uses the freetype library and gdcm to render lines of characters in a given font into a series of DICOM images.

 ![Example](images/example.png)

 The output generates two folders with numbered files.
 One folder contains copies of input images and the second folder contains the same images with random text placed on them.
-The location of all the texts placed on each image is stored in a file called boundingBox.json.
+The location of each line of text placed on each image is stored in a file called boundingBoxes.json.

 In order to control the generation of images a json control file is used.
-Here is a possible content:
+The file mimics some usual placements of text on medical images.
+This includes text in the 4 corners of the image and some short text in the middle.
+The file also specifies different fonts that should be used as well as font sizes.

 ```{json}
 {
   "model": "text in medical images",